All

 Invoices could be lost or misplaced, leading to payment delays.

-A PYMNTS and American Express report found that businesses that rely on manual processes take 30% longer to follow up on overdue payments than those using automated processes.
+A PYMNTS and American Express report found that businesses that rely on manual processes take 30% longer to follow up on overdue payments than those using automated methods.

-The Importance of Improving and Optimizing the Client Payment Cycle
+The Importance of Improving and Optimizing the Client Payment Cycle: 10 Benefits

 Now that we have covered the challenges MSPs face with payment cycles, we will discuss why improving and optimizing the client payment cycle is so important.